andrew1007/mrfa-demo/article/part3.md

 };
 ```

-Now, each `useGetDocById` has its own selector instance, which allows maximal strict equality matching.
+Now, each `useGetDocById` has its own cache, via individual instance of `makeGetParsedDocById`.
+This allows maximal strict equality matching.

 ## `createSelector` Resolver Design